tahajalili/Scrapy-Simple-Spider/README.md

 after Installing anaconda you can install scrapy with anaconda prompt and use this spider.

-I would be glad to recieve any idea: tahajalili@gmail.com
+I would be glad to receive any idea: tahajalili@gmail.com

 Sincerely, Taha Jalili
 April 2018